 - Reduce cost.
 Mini dental implant costs may vary.
 However, they are frequently cheaper than regular implants.

 - Less jawbone density is necessary.
 Regular implants require a specific quantity of jawbone mass in order to support their size.
 A mini-implant is smaller and doesn’t need as much jawbone mass.
 It’ll make them an excellent fit for those who’ve lost jawbone density from injury, tooth decay, or bone loss caused by conditions such as osteoporosis.

 - May be performed without bone grafting.
 Those without sufficient jaw mass to support regular implants frequently should have jawbone grafting before dental implants may be positioned.
 Bone grafting may take up to one year to completely heal.
 Using a mini dental implant may avoid the necessity for bone grafts.

 - Quicker results.
 Regular implants require several visits.
-That’s because replacement teeth cannot be positioned on regular implant screws until the gums and jaw has healed.
-But replacement teeth may frequently be positioned onto mini dental implants the exact same day as the dental implant procedure.
+That’s because replacement teeth cannot be positioned on regular implant screws until the gums and jaw have healed.
+However replacement teeth may frequently be positioned onto mini dental implants the exact same day as the dental implant procedure.

 - May fit into smaller spaces of the mouth.
 Mini implants are frequently a better option to fit into narrow openings or to replace small teeth, as well as for those who have small jaws.

 - Less painful to repair and place.
 The small size of mini-implants makes both repairs and placement less painful than regular implants.

 - More permanent than dentures or bridges.
 Dentures and bridges will help those who have tooth loss.
 However, they should not be utilized as a substitution for permanent options such as mini or even regular implants.